Luzifer/twitch-bot/wiki/Home.md

 Additionally there are some functions available in the templates:

 - `arg <idx>` - Takes the message sent to the channel, splits by space and returns the Nth element
+- `channelCounter <counter name>` - Wraps the counter name into a channel specific counter name including the channel name
 - `counterValue <counter name>` - Returns the current value of the counter which identifier was supplied
 - `fixUsername <username>` - Ensures the username no longer contains the `@` prefix
 - `group <idx>` - Gets matching group specified by index from `match_message` regular expression